• Iliad 3 •

 His brother Hector (Greek: «Ἕκτωρ») is not happy to see Paris cowardly recoil and reproaches him, whereupon Paris proposes to let a duel with Menelaus decide over the outcome of the war, as well as the future and stolen fortune of Helen.
 This is accepted by both Achaeans and Trojans, but Menelaus requests that Priam participates in the sacrificial oaths because "his sons are not trustworthy" for securing the agreement.

 After the sacrificial oaths are performed Paris throws first with the spear, followed by Menelaus.
-Paris misses and Menelaus seems to be winning, when Aphrodite saves Paris' life by enshrouding him in a cloud, which carries him in the chambers of Helen.
-She too is been carried there by Aphrodite (in the form of an old Spartan slave) though against her will, as she's longing her former husband and life in Sparta.
-Helen reproaches Paris, for his cowardice but the scene ends... in the nuptial bed.
+Paris misses and Menelaus seems to be winning, when Aphrodite saves Paris' life by enshrouding him in a cloud, carrying him in the chambers with Helen.
+She too is been carried there by Aphrodite (who has assumed the form of a beloved old Spartan slave) though against her will, as she's longing her former husband and life in Sparta.
+Helen reproaches the old woman/Aphrodite and afterwards Paris, for his cowardice but the scene ends... in the nuptial bed.

-After Paris has disappeared and neither Greek nor Trojans seems to know where he is, Agamemnon proclaims his brother Menelaus the winner and demands the Trojans to abide by the agreement.
+After Paris has disappeared and neither Greek nor Trojan seems to know where he is, Agamemnon proclaims his brother Menelaus the winner and demands that Trojans abide by the agreement.